Vauxhall Mokka-e costs, insurance, warranty & tax

 - 2Range, battery & chargingWith a maximum range of 201 miles, the Mokka-e is ideal for those with a short commute, but the 100kW charging capability means it can handle longer journeys

-- 3Running costs - currently readingOnce you get past the £30,000 starting price, the Mokka-e can be an affordable-to-run small SUV
+- 3Running costs & insurance - currently readingOnce you get past the £30,000 starting price, the Mokka-e can be an affordable-to-run small SUV